Senior Resources » Retirement Communities: Features to Look for & Questions to Ask

 • Lawn care

-retirement communities offer lawn care services
+retirement communities offer lawn care services, landscaping

-Community Amenity & Service Questions to Ask:
+Amenity & Service Questions to Ask

 • How often is the HOA fee billed?
 Monthly?
 Annually?